Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Bingo goal adjustments:
   - "Ignore Paul in the 747 Hangar" now allows either a kill or knock out.
   - "I SPILL MY DRINK!" now allows either a kill or knock out.
+- The time between conversations with Jock and the start of exit cutscenes has been consistently reduced to try to prevent the player from taking damage between the end of the conversation and the start of the cutscene (as often happened at the end of Mission 9 Graveyard).
 </details>